mobile app bar

 Shaquille O Neal (Miami Heat, re.) gegen Tim Duncan (San Antonio Spurs) - (Icon53410238) Basketball Herren NBA 2004 2005, Miami Heat - San Antonio Spurs 96:92

-Shaq said that Duncan wasn’t flashy, he quietly did his job and stayed away from the limelight.
+Shaq’s praise for Duncan on his podcast sparked a discussion of why Duncan’s legacy is often undermined.
+O’Neal said it was because Duncan “was quiet and wasn’t flashy”.
+Tim quietly did his job and stayed away from the limelight.
 He wasn’t very outspoken either, or maybe he simply was disinterested in everything else.
-Regardless, Shaq believes his nonchalant attitude contributed a lot to the five-time NBA Champion’s absence from the public discussions.

-“Remember when he got his MVP, he had his jean [shorts] and f****ng Jesus sandals,” Shaq recalled the instance as an example of Duncan’s attitude.
+“Remember when he got his MVP, he had his jeans [shorts] and f****ng Jesus sandals,” Shaq recalled the instance from 2002 as an example of Duncan’s attitude.
 He simply didn’t care about anything else and was all about his game.
-The big fella then referred to a comment previously made by his best friend, Charles Barkley, to call Duncan the GOAT power forward.

-“Charles always says that he was the greatest power forward ever, and I agree,” he said.
-At the end of the day, the media and internet discussions dictate a player’s standing on all-time lists.
-And Shaq understands that very well.
-So, even if Duncan doesn’t get featured on sports TV or NBA subreddits, his legacy ranks very high in the eyes of other athletes, especially his former teammates and his opponents.
+So, even if Duncan doesn’t get featured on sports TV or NBA subreddits and other social media forums, his legacy ranks very high in the eyes of other athletes, especially his former teammates and his opponents.

-Danny Green called Tim Duncan his best leader
+Danny Green called Duncan his best leader

 Duncan’s greatness wasn’t just on the stat sheet.
-It was in his leadership.
+It was his leadership.
 Danny Green, who played with Duncan in San Antonio, recently reflected on how steady and impactful Duncan was behind the scenes.
 According to Green, Duncan’s influence as a leader was second to none.

 “You do not [hear] the vocal as much because they know him to be quiet, but he is not as quiet as you think.
 In the locker room, in those timeouts, he is letting you know what’s going on.
 But he’s encouraging,” Green explained.